Schwannoma (Trigeminal & Acoustic)

 Minimally invasive keyhole & endoscopic surgery is now possible for most symptomatic schwannomas.

-Schwannomas are benign tumors that arise from the nerve sheath (covering) of cranial nerves along-side the cerebellum and brainstem.
-Vestibular Schwannomas, also known as acoustic neuromas, are generally slow-growing tumors that occur on the nerve going from the inner ear to the brain.
+Schwannomas are relatively common benign skull base tumors that arise from the nerve sheath (covering) of cranial nerves along-side the cerebellum and brainstem.
+The two most common are the vestibular schwannoma (aka acoustic neuroma) of the 8th cranial nerve and the trigeminal schwannoma of the 5th cranial nerve.

-At Pacific Brain Tumor Center, we have a large experience treating such skull base tumors with keyhole and endoscopic approaches.
-By incorporating leading-edge technology and instrumentation with proven surgical experience, our specialists make schwannoma surgery safer, less invasive and more effective.
+At Pacific Brain Tumor Center, our neurosurgeons Drs.
+Daniel Kelly, Garni Barkhoudarian and Walavan Sivakumar have a large experience treating such skull base tumors with keyhole and endoscopic approaches.
+By incorporating leading-edge technology and instrumentation with proven surgical experience, our specialists strive to make schwannoma surgery safer, less invasive and more effective.